ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/numerical-data.md

 this is a source code survey, you should provide output from running each of the provided Python programs on your own laptop and then explain how the program's source code produced that output.
-A specific goal for this project is to ensure that you understand how Python programs should correctly use modular arithmetic and floating point numbers to achieve a practical goal.
+A specific goal for this project is to ensure that you can explain how Python programs should correctly use modular arithmetic and floating point numbers to achieve a practical goal.

 ## Project Assessment